Agriculture

 - Forms 40% of India's land.

-- Most fertile soils.
+- Most fertile soil.

-Indo-Gangetic region from Rajasthan to West Bengal, and East Coast
+Indo-Gangetic region from Rajasthan to West Bengal and East Coast

-Wheat, maize, sugarcane, pulses, millets
+Wheat, maize, sugarcane, pulses, millet

 Black Soil

-- Formed through weathering of igneous rocks.
+- Formed through the weathering of igneous rocks.

 - Forms 15% of India's land.